 Therapy has been shown to help with a range of issues, from sexual dysfunction to depression, but many folks who could benefit never access the help.
-Last week I wrote about two common factors that stop people from getting help – a lack of money and time- and how to work through them.
-This week I’m going to discuss a couple of emotional barriers that can also be addressed and overcome.
+Last week I wrote about two common factors that stop couples from getting help and how to work through them.
+This week I’m going to discuss a couple of emotional barriers that impact both individuals and couples, and how to overcome them.

 The first is shame.